trevorsandy/lpub3d/mainApp/docs/README.txt

 - Change - DPI and scale info is added to filename in PNG export #346
 - Change - Enable rotate icon placement on single step page #348
 - Change - No response to MODEL_SCALE meta command #342
+- Change - Page items bring to front and send to back - third pass, set z values #244
 - Fix - 3DViewer not displayed when renderer set to other than Native #345
 - Fix - Export to pdf using page range generates single page #341
 - Fix - Single step MODEL_SCALE meta command not working #343